How Much Does Sod Cost to Install?

 Is Sod Real Grass?

 In essence, sod is farm-grown grass that’s been carefully cultivated and then removed with a thin layer of soil and roots that hold it together.
 It’s cut into even sections, and then rolled so that the sod is ready to be shipped to its destination.
 The sod is then unfurled on top of soil, where it takes root.

 For lawn-ready homeowners looking to maximize their time and energy, sod is certainly a desirable option.
 Laying sod is instantly gratifying.
 While it may not yet be ready for heavy use, quality sod looks impressive right after unrolling it and placing it in the yard.
 Already healthy and weed-free, with regular watering, sod can be ready for full use in about two weeks.

 Because sod grass is carefully cultivated on specialized farms, it’s almost always more expensive than seeding a lawn.
-Of course that makes sense since you’re paying a farm to grow the grass for you.
-On average, homeowners can expect to pay around 30 cents to 40 cents per square foot of grass sod and roughly $300 per sod pallet (which covers around 450 square feet).
-That translates to roughly $2,600 to $7,000 for a one-fifth-acre lawn.
+Of course, that makes sense since you’re paying a farm to grow the grass for you.
+According to Lawn Love, sod costs around 35 cents to 80 cents (CAD 0.48 to CAD 1.10) per square foot.

 More Related Articles: